stevomatthews/Spoon-Knife/test-toc.md

 This means that the initial few data packets might be sent without having the appropriate SRT settings already working, which may raise two concerns:

-- *There is a delay in the application of latency to recevied packets* -- At first, packets are being delivered immediately.
-It is only when the `SRT_CMD_HSREQ` message is processed that latency is applied to the received packets (the TSBPD mechanism isn't working until then).
+- *There is a delay in the application of latency to received packets* — At first, packets are being delivered immediately.
+It is only when the `SRT_CMD_HSREQ` message is processed that latency is applied to the received packets.
+The time stamp based packet delivery mechanism (TSBPD) isn't working until then.

-- *There is a delay in the receiving application of encryption (if used)* -- Packets can't be decrypted until the `SRT_CMD_KMREQ` is processed and the keys installed.
+- *There is a delay in the application of encryption (if used) to received packets* — Packets can't be decrypted until the `SRT_CMD_KMREQ` is processed and the keys installed.
 The data packets are still encrypted, but the receiver can't decrypt them and will drop them.

 The codes for commands used are the same in HSv4 and HSv5 processes.
 In